medhatfawzy/medhatfawzy/README.md

 - 👋 Hi, I’m @medhatfawzy
-- 👀 I’m interested in Software Engineering and Machine Learning
+- 👀 I’m interested in Data Science, Machine Learning and Software Engineering
+- 👀 I'm currently a master student at the university of Ottawa
 - 🌱 I’m currently learning about AWS, Docker and Web Scraping
-- 💞️ I’m looking to collaborate on projects related to Machine Learning and Software Development.
+- 💞️ I’m looking to collaborate on projects related to Machine Learning and Software Development
 - 📫 How to reach me: medhat-fawzy@outlook.com

 <!---